 In an attempt to squelch out this self-inflicted noise and understand my core motivations, I explored the hierarchy of needs, as explained by Abraham Maslow.
 Whilst his work is widely mooted as a finite definition of what people actually need, I responded well to the structured approach.
 To me, it is like an OSI Model for humans.
 To make use of this model, though, I needed to assess my position against these attributes, and in doing so, I came up with a simple approach to make this hierarchy actionable.

 I created a basic spreadsheet, with Maslow’s needs in one column and then added three more columns to the right.
 These columns are titled Current, Next and Final.
-The empty template is available here and it’s simple to use.

 Follow this process for each need, ignoring the Physiological section as these are probably life-sustaining needs.

 In the “Current” column, add a word or short sentence describing the current state for each of Maslow’s needs.
 Think hard about each one and try to boil the word or statement down to its essence, as it pertains to you.

 Skip the “Next” column for now and go straight to “Final”.
 In filling this cell, you will need to envisage or determine where you want to be before you die or at least to feel you have completed any changes necessary before The End.
 This concept is described best in Habit 2 by Stephen R Covey in his highly effective works.
 As with “Current”, boil this word or statement down, don’t worry about taking your time and revising these statements as needed.
 If you can’t or don’t want to look that far, leave this column blank, for later consideration.